 Techgen, S.A. de C.V., is a joint venture company owned 48% by Ternium, 30% by Tecpetrol International S.A. (a wholly-owned subsidiary of San Faustin S.A., the controlling shareholder of both Tenaris and Ternium) and 22% by Tenaris.
 Techgen is building a natural gas-fired combined cycle electric power plant in the Pesquería area of the State of Nuevo León, Mexico.
 The plant is expected to be operational in the fourth quarter of 2016 and will supply electricity to Ternium's and Tenaris's Mexican facilities.

 D. Property, Plants and Equipment

-For a description of our property, plants and equipment, please see Item 4.B.
-"Information on the Company - Business Overview - Production Process and Facilities" and Item 4.B.
-"Information on the Company - Business Overview - Capital Expenditure Program".
+For a description of our property, plants and equipment, please see B. "- Business Overview - Production Process and Facilities" and "- Business Overview - Capital Expenditure Program".

 Item 4A.
 Unresolved Staff Comments